College football's Top 25 returning snap percentages in 2026

 9. Air Force (57%)

 Aside from two players, Air Force has all seniors on their offense (projected anyway) for the 2026 season.
-They’ll have mostly upperclassmen on the defensive side of the ball as well as they come in top 10 in returning snap production.
+The Falcons have mostly upperclassmen on the defensive side of the ball, as they come in the top 10 in returning snap production.

 For Air Force’s sake, hopefully that leads to more wins.
 The Falcons went 4-8 last season, which included a five-game losing streak from September 13th to October 11th.